ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/priority-tier.md

 \* Number of SUs per non-GPU compute job is the maximum of the CPU core count and the total RAM allocation/15GB

-To assist with cost estimates and budgeting, see below for tools to calculating charges.
+To assist with cost estimates and budgeting, see below for tools for calculating charges.

 ### Annual Usage Limit

-We strongly encourage every group to set an annual usage limit for priority tier accounts to ensure Priority Tier expenses stay within expected bounds.
+We strongly encourage every group to set an annual usage limit for Priority Tier accounts to ensure Priority Tier expenses stay within expected bounds.
 This limit can be changed at any time but during the onboarding process YCRC can assist with setting a reasonable starting limit.

 As the annual usage limit is approached, you will no longer be able to submit any jobs that would (if they ran for their full requested walltime) over run the limit.